openstack/taskflow/doc/source/persistence.rst

 initializes it will extract (or create) :py:class:`~taskflow.persistence.logbook.AtomDetail` objects for each atom in the workflow the engine will be executing.

-**Execution:** When an engine beings to execute it will examine any previously existing :py:class:`~taskflow.persistence.logbook.AtomDetail` objects to see if they can be used for resuming; see :doc:`resumption <resumption>` for more details on this subject.
+**Execution:** When an engine beings to execute (see :doc:`engine <engines>` for more of the details about how an engine goes about this process) it will examine any previously existing :py:class:`~taskflow.persistence.logbook.AtomDetail` objects to see if they can be used for resuming; see :doc:`resumption <resumption>` for more details on this subject.
 For atoms which have not finished (or did not finish correctly from a previous run) they will begin executing only after any dependent inputs are ready.
 This is done by analyzing the execution graph and looking at predecessor :py:class:`~taskflow.persistence.logbook.AtomDetail` outputs and states (which may have been persisted in a past run).
 This will result in either using there previous information or by running those predecessors and saving their output to the :py:class:`~taskflow.persistence.logbook.FlowDetail` and